tasvora/TwitterSocialMediaAnalysis_ClimateChange/README.md

 ## Collect Data

-Using twitter’s API you one can not mine tweets older than seven days.
+Using twitter’s API one can not mine tweets older than seven days.
-I found out about the GetOldTweets-python tool originally developed by Jefferson Henrique:https://github.com/Jefferson-Henrique/GetOldTweets-python in Python version 2.x, and later modified by Dmitri Mottl:https://github.com/Mottl/GetOldTweets3 in Python version 3.x.
+I found the GetOldTweets-python tool originally developed by Jefferson Henrique:https://github.com/Jefferson-Henrique/GetOldTweets-python in Python version 2.x, and later modified by Dmitri Mottl:https://github.com/Mottl/GetOldTweets3 in Python version 3.x, which was very helpful, and allowed me to obtain almost 50000+ tweets for the year of 2019, for

-This was a lot helpful, and helped obtain almost 50000+ tweets for the year of 2019, for
+> Florida, Chicago, Newyork, California – in USA

-> Florida,Chicago,Newyork,California – in USA
+> London, Paris, Cairo, Moscow, Sydney, Mumbai, India, Sweden, Australia, Mexico, Shangai – outside USA

-> London, Paris, Cairo, Moscow, Sydney, Mumbai, India, Sweden,Australia, Mexico, Shangai – outside USA Tweets obtained were based on trending climate related hashtags search_hashtags=['#climateStrike','#climatestrike','#climatechange','#GreenNewDeal','#climatecrisis','#climateAction',
+Tweets obtained were based on trending climate related hashtags search_hashtags=['#climateStrike','#climatestrike','#climatechange','#GreenNewDeal','#climatecrisis','#climateAction',
                    '#FridaysForFuture','#environment','#globalwarming','#GlobalWarming','#ActOnClimate',